mallami/Projects/CineMatch.md

 # CineMatch

 ## Project Description
 CineMatch is a movie database where users can explore new movies, search movies, and get detailed information about movies.
-Users will be able to login/register, add movies to a “Favorites” and a “Want to Watch” list, and also be able to search for movies and post/view reviews.
+Users will be able to login/register, add movies to a “Liked” and a “Watch List”, and also be able to search for movies and post/view reviews.

 ## Technologies Used